GabrielDuarteMG/react-todo-list-offline/readme.md

 ## Features

-- ✅ Create multiple todo lists to organize different types of tasks
+- 🗂️ Create multiple todo lists to organize different types of tasks
-- ✅ Add, edit, and delete tasks
+- ✏️ Add, edit, and delete tasks
 - ✅ Mark tasks as complete/incomplete
-- ✅ Toggle between list view and text view modes
+- 🔄 Toggle between list view and text view modes
-- ✅ Filter tasks with real-time search
+- 🔍 Filter tasks with real-time search
+- 📥📤 Import and export todo lists as JSON files
+- ☁️ Auto-import and integration with GitHub Gist for syncing lists
-- ✅ Offline support with IndexedDB storage
+- 📶 Offline support with IndexedDB storage
-- ✅ Responsive design for all devices
+- 📱 Responsive design for all devices

 ## Installation